ProteinGym/proteingym-benchmark/README.md

 ## Benchmark

-The benchmark is defined in the [benchmark](benchmark/) folder, where each dataset occupies a subfolder.
+The benchmark is defined in the [benchmark](benchmark/) folder, where there exist two games: supervised and zero-shot.

 In order to build the archived file for each dataset, [pg2-dataset](https://github.com/ProteinGym2/pg2-dataset) is used.